 It is important to remember that classroom teachers need to remain with classes while students are in the library.
-It is the responsibility of the licensed teacher to be available during library time.
+It is the responsibility of the licensed teacher to be present during library time.

 According to Ohio Revised Code 3319, the activity of an educational assistant shall at all times be under the direction of the teacher.
-This means it is important to remember that the classroom teacher must be available while students are in the library
+This means it is important to remember that the classroom teacher must be in the library while students are in the library